IJW2021/MyPortfolio/PCOM7E/Unit05.md

 <li>Monitoring & Control</li>
 <li>Closure</li>
 </ul>

-I have also been looking in more detail at TCP/IP networking
+I have also been looking in more detail at TCP/IP networking using wirehark and tcpdump to look at the data at the packet level while not 100% happy with my understanding at the moment was interesting to see the data being trasmitted by our devices and how this can potentialy be captured and analysed.